winstoncooke/BudgetingSoftware/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add account numbers based on account type (e.g. Assets 1xxx, Liabilities 2xxx, etc.)
-- [ ] Add multi-line entry functionality
+- [ ] Implement a timeline for the budget to reset at the end of the period

-See the [open issues](https://github.com/winstoncooke/AccountingSoftware/issues?q=is:open+is:issue) section for a full list of proposed features and known issues.
+See the [open issues](https://github.com/winstoncooke/BudgetingSoftware/issues?q=is:open+is:issue) section for a full list of proposed features and known issues.

 <p align="right">(<a href="#top">back to top</a>)</p>